‘New York, New York 2

 I jump on top of the sleeping Jack.
 He just rolls over and tells me to go away.
 Marty’s call somehow makes me horny.
 We are both stark naked and I’m hard.
-Licking his butt gets him squirming and hard himself.
 Morning delight.
 I get off quickly, much to Jack’s dismay.
 I drag him into the shower.
 He gets even in the quickie department.
 We barely make use of unlimited hot water at the Beverly Wilshire.
 Jack tries to order breakfast from room service, but I cut him off.

 “We can eat later.
 Marty wants us to sell the film to MGM.”